Search Railroad Sites For: Google Custom Search

 The streets in the vicinity of the station, however, are a hazard to pedestrians and would present a positive obstacle if traffic were heavier.
 The traffic lights where Lafayette Boulevard crosses Caroline Street and Princess Anne Street are positioned such that pedestrians cannot see the signals from some corners.
 The light at Caroline Street will not turn green for pedestrians to cross Lafayette Boulevard unless traffic on Caroline Street triggers it.
 Both intersections should have exclusive pedestrian lights that require all traffic to stop for at least 10 seconds.

 Traffic movement near the station is virtually unrestricted.
 A one-hour traffic survey during the morning rush hour showed 40 vehicles turning without signalling, 21 more turning right on red without stopping, 21 stopping blocking a crosswalk, plus other assorted moving violations.
-Traffic enforcement appears nonexistent and needs to occur.
+Traffic enforcement appears nonexistent.

 Signs at the station do an inadequate job.
 They warn of fines for boarding VRE trains without validated tickets, but some riders are not clear on the difference between VRE and Amtrak, and the signs do not explain.
 Other signs warn that the station is “for the use of patrons and suppliers of Amtrak and RF&P Railroad Co.
 Trespassing for any other purpose is prohibited.”
 VRE passengers beware.
 Amtrak and VRE should cooperate and install correct and up-to-date signs with information for passengers.